pual/couchbase-mobile-portal/md-docs/ready/training/05-adding-synchronization.md

 Due to the unpredictability of mobile connections it's inevitable that more than one device will update the same document simultaneously.
 Couchbase Lite provides features to resolve these conflicts.
 The resolution rules are written by the developer to keep full control over which revision should be picked.
 The most common resolution methods are:

 - **Deletes always win:** if one side deletes a document it will always stay deleted, even if the other side has made changes to it later on.
-- **N-way merge:** if both sides have updated different properties, the document will end up with the updates from both side.
+- **N-way merge:** if both sides have updated different properties, the document will end up with the updates from both sides.
 - **Last update wins:** if both sides have updated the same property, the value will end up as the last one that was updated.

 Revisions form a tree data structure and a conflict occurs when there are multiple branches in the revision tree.
 On the diagram below the conflict is resolved by deleting one branch of the tree (the branch starting at **3-42cc**).
 The other one is the active branch (i.e the winner) where further child revisions can be persisted (**4-45cb** and **5-42bb**).